 By now, you're a pro at washing your hands: You know to do it every time you enter your home from outside, and to suds up for a full 20 seconds.

-Keep up this habit, but add to the frequency: You'll want to wash your hands anytime you come in contact with the sick person in your home.
-You'll also want to suds up after you come in contact with something the person who's under the weather had their hands on, from the TV remote to a mug of tea.
+Keep up this habit, but add to the frequency: You'll want to wash your hands anytime you come in contact with the sick person in your home — or anything they've had their hands on, from the TV remote to a mug of tea.

 And of course, you'll want to avoid touching your eyes, nose or mouth since if you do so with germs on your hand, you can catch the virus.

 What if you're a parent caring for a sick child, or you're ill and want to keep your children healthy?
 Follow the CDC's guidelines for caregivers.